Indoor Swimming Pools in NYC That Offer Day Passes

 Like the original uptown location, this 52,000-square-foot complex features a lovely indoor pool.
 Day pass rates and rules are the same as at the Upper East Side location.

-The Community Center's pool at Stuyvesant High School allows for drop-in family and kid swimming on weekends and evenings.
+The Community Center's at Stuyvesant High School allows for drop-in family swimming on weekends and evenings.

 Community Center at Stuyvesant High School – Battery Park City